 This post develops some earlier research I did about pastry in which I looked at pastry made with egg yolks and whole eggs.
 I pointed out in that research, and elsewhere, that medieval pastry makers didn’t use butter or lard to make their ‘paste’, the word they used for their pastry dough.
 However, they did occasionally use cream.

-‘Payne puff’ appears on the menu for a feast held for King Richard II and John of Gaunt, the Duke of Lancaster, by John Fordham, Bishop of Durham, at Durham House in London, on September 23rd 1387.
+‘Payne puff’ appears on the menu for a feast held for King Richard II and John of Gaunt, the Duke of Lancaster, at Durham House in London, on September 23rd 1389.
 It was served on the third course which also included pottages (an almond broth and a stew in the Lombardy style), roasted meats (from venison to larks), as well as a dish of jelly and one of ‘long fritters’ [see Austin, p.
 68].

 The evidence points to payne puff being, at least initially, a kind of pie.
 The name suggests that the pastry of the pie puffed up to some degree.
 It may have been the use of cream in making the paste that created this somewhat lighter type of pastry.

 Intriguingly, though, in Richard II’s own cookery treatise, Forme of Cury (originally penned around 1390), cream is not specified as an ingredient in its, admittedly rather vague, recipe for Payn Puff.
 Let’s take a look at this recipe as it appears in a later copy of Forme of Cury:

 Eodem modo fiat* payn puf, but make it more tendre þe past, and loke þe past be rounde of þe payn puf as a coffyn & a pye.